Janjira State

 Janjira State was a princely state in India during the British Raj.
-Its rulers were a Siddi dynasty of Habesha descent and the state was under the suzerainty of the Bombay Presidency.
+It was governed by the Siddi Khan dynasty of Habesha African descent and the state was under the suzerainty of the Bombay Presidency.

 Janjira State was located on the Konkan coast in the present-day Raigad district of Maharashtra.
 The state included the towns of Murud and Shrivardhan, as well as the fortified island of Murud-Janjira, just off the coastal village of Murud, which was the capital and the residence of the rulers.
-The state had an area of 839 km2, not counting Jafrabad, and a population of 110,389 inhabitants in 1931.
-Jafrabad, or Jafarabad state was a dependency of the Nawab of Janjira State located 320 km to the NNW.
+The state had an area of 839 km2, not counting Jafarabad, and a population of 110,389 inhabitants in 1931.
+Jafarabad State (also spelled Jafrabad) was a dependency of the Nawab of Janjira State, and located 320 km to its north-northwest.

 History

 Establishment

-According to one legend, in the year 1489 the Ahmadnagar Sultanate sent its Admiral Piram Khan (of Ethiopian descent) with orders to capture the Murud-Janjira castle from Ram Patil.
-Owing to the castle's fortifications, the Admiral could not attack conventionally.
+According to legend, Janjira was invaded in 1489 when the Ahmadnagar Sultanate sent its admiral Piram Khan (of Ethiopian descent) with orders to capture the Murud-Janjira from Ram Patil.
+Owing to the castle's fortifications, Khan could not attack conventionally.

 He and his team disguised themselves as merchants and asked Ram Patil to safeguard their three hundred large boxes containing silks and wines from Surat.
 As thanks, Piram Khan threw a party with wine.
 Once Ram Patil and his soldiers were intoxicated, Piram Khan opened the boxes, which contained his soldiers, and used the opportunity to capture the castle and the island on which it stands.

 In the century that followed the rulers put themselves under the overlordship of the Sultanate of Bijapur.
 During the seventeenth and eighteenth century Janjira successfully resisted the repeated attacks of the Maratha Empire.

 Cooperation with the Ottomans

-According to Ottoman records, a combined force from the Ottomans and Janjira routed a Portuguese fleet in 1587 at Yemen.
+According to Ottoman records, a combined force from the Ottomans and Janjira mariners routed a Portuguese fleet in 1587 at Yemen.
 From this moment onwards Janjira played an important role in resisting Portuguese influence in the region.

 There's further record of Cooperation with the Ottoman Empire when the Ottoman fleet first arrived in Aceh prior to Ottoman expedition to Aceh has included 200 Malabar sailors from Janjira State to aid the region Batak and the Maritime Southeast Asia in 1539.

 Cooperation with the Mughals

-According to one records at one time Mughal emperor Aurangzeb supplied the Siddis of Janjira state with 2,000 men, provisions, ammunitions along with two Frigates and two large Man-of-war battleships.
+According to one record, the Mughal emperor Aurangzeb supplied the Siddis of Janjira state with 2,000 men, provisions and ammunition along with two frigates and two large men-of-war.
 The ship arrived at Bombay harbor under the commands of Siddi Kasim and Siddi Sambal in 1677.
 The largest Mughal ship named Ganj-I-Sawai (Trading Ship) which was equipped with 800 guns and 400 musketeer type soldiers also stationed in the port of Surat.

-Another record from East India Company factory which written 1673 has reported the Siddis fleet which wintered from Bombay has five Frigates and two Man-of-wars beside of fifteen grabs vessels.
-It is because the formidable naval warfare skills of Siddis in Janjira that Aurangzeb granting annual payment of 400.000 Rupee for the maintenance of their fleet.
+Another record from an East India Company factory written 1673 reported the Siddi fleet which wintered from Bombay had five frigates, two men-of-war, and fifteen Grab (ship)grabs.
+It was because the formidable naval warfare skills of the Siddis in Janjira that Aurangzeb was granting an annual payment of 400.000 Rupees for the maintenance of their fleet.